Trade guide

 Testing equipment — Slump cones, thermometers

-Tool investment for concrete finishing ranges from £2,000-£8,000 depending on specialization and whether power equipment is purchased or hired for specific projects.
+Tool investment for concrete finishing ranges from £2,000-£8,000 depending on specialisation and whether power equipment is purchased or hired for specific projects.

 Training and Career Development